dzhdmitry/backbone-viewport/README.md

 SPA considers each page as unique for different uri.
 But it may be useful to have one page for many uris, e.g one homepage for `/` and `/#!/`.
-To make it, provide id manually when go to a page:
+To make it, provide uri manually when go to a page:

 ```javascript
 var Router = SPA.Router.extend({